Demonstration

 Notes

-• The underlying correction method is proprietary and patent pending.
+• The correction method is proprietary and patent pending—nothing on this page is sufficient to infer or reproduce it.

 Pilot evaluations